Sand Tart Cookies (Slice & Bake Buttery Sugar Cookies)

 - Sugar: Regular granulated white sugar provides sweetness, crunch, and the “sandy” texture of these cookies.

 - Flour: Choose all-purpose white flour.
-Whole wheat flour is a little too assertive in sugar cookies like these.
+Whole wheat flour is a little too assertive and heavy for delicate sugar cookies.

 - Pure Vanilla Extract: A good quality vanilla is important in this recipe.